Canon 800D vs Panasonic G9

 |131 x 100 x 76 mm, 532 g||137 x 97 x 92 mm, 658 g|

 The physical size and weight of the Canon 800D and the Panasonic G9 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is somewhat larger (1 percent) than the Canon 800D.
 Moreover, the G9 is markedly heavier (24 percent) than the 800D.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.